-What is it like to move abroad?
-To start over and build a new life?
+What is it like to move to South Korea?
+To start over and build a new life in South Korea?

 Location: Gangwon do Province, South Korea

 Kierra graduated from Duquesne University back in 2013.

 “Like most graduates, I really struggled to get out there and hit the ground running.